angular/angular/CODING_STANDARDS.md

 on [material.angular.io](https://material.angular.io).

 Private and internal APIs should have JsDoc when they are not obvious.
-Ultimately it is the purview of the code reviwer as to what is "obvious", but the rule of thumb is that *most* classes, properties, and methods should have a JsDoc description.
+Ultimately it is the purview of the code reviewer as to what is "obvious", but the rule of thumb is that *most* classes, properties, and methods should have a JsDoc description.

 Properties should have a concise description of what the property means: